 We may leave this question about translating YHWH in the Old Testament unanswered here.
 Either way, our handling of the New Testament should not deny the clear fact that in its Greek text it did not use the name YHWH or any form of that name, but instead used substitute terms, mostly “Lord,” where the Old Testament used YHWH.

-1. Robert M. Bowman Jr., “Is Use of the Name Jehovah a Mark of True Christians?”
-(Cedar Springs, MI: Institute for Religious Research, 2017).
+1. Robert M. Bowman Jr., “Is use of the name Jehovah a mark of true Christians?
+Answers to Jehovah’s Witnesses #6” (Cedar Springs, MI: Institute for Religious Research, 2017).